wtraylor/modular_megafauna_model/doxygen/herbiv_tutor.md

 - If the parameter needs to be parsed from a string, add your own callback:
 	+ add a new enum item CB_* in \ref parameters.h.
-	+ add a new if statement in \ref Fauna::Parameters::callback().
+	+ add a new if statement in \ref Fauna::ParamReader::callback().
 - Call the plib function \ref declareitem() in
-	\ref Fauna::Parameters::declare_parameters()
+	\ref Fauna::ParamReader::declare_parameters()
 	(possibly with your own CB_* code).
-- If you wish, add it to \ref Fauna::Parameters::mandatory_hft_params so that it must not be omitted.
-This can be done conditionally from anywhere in the framework (e.g. only by activation of other modules).
+- If you wish, add it to \ref Fauna::ParamReader::mandatory_hft_params so that it must not be omitted.
 If your parameter is not mandatory, make sure it is initialized with a valid value in \ref Fauna::Hft::Hft().
 - Extend the example instruction file `data/ins/herbivores.ins`.